 Dermatitis is an uncomfortable and embarrassing condition, causing unsightly lesions on your skin’s surface that itch, burn and ooze.
 While not contagious, the appearance of open sores on your skin can be off-putting to others.
 People who suffer from atopic dermatitis often shy away from sleeveless shirts, gyms, swimming pools and beaches.

 If you are suffering from atopic dermatitis, NAD therapy and localized cryotherapy are two treatment options that have produced positive results for thousands.
-You can get both therapies at Invita Cryo NYC in Manhattan.
+You can get both therapies at InVita Wellness in Manhattan.

 You don’t have to be embarrassed about your skin.
-Contact Invita Cryo NYC today, and begin your skin healing journey so you can get back to doing the things you love.
+Contact InVita Wellness today, and begin your skin healing journey so you can get back to doing the things you love.

 Schedule an Appointment Today